mohsencloudtech/genai-Bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

     Sentence [Sentence Number] Guidance:
         * Sentence Type:[e.g., Question, Declarative statement, Imperative]
         * Grammatical Structures:[e.g., Word order in questions, Definite plural form of nouns, Adverbial of time, Present tense verb, Prepositional phrase]
         * Guidance: [Specific hints and clues about constructing the sentence, focusing on word order, necessary grammatical adjustments, and any other relevant points.
-Do not provide the complete translated sentence(s) or directly translate parts of the sentence.
-Instead, give clues like: "Consider how Swedish handles yes/no questions," or "Think about the placement of the adverb of time in relation to the verb and object," or "Remember that definite adjectives in Swedish change form depending on the noun's gender." ]
+Do not provide the complete translated sentence(s).]
 -- If there are multiple sentences, label the guidance (e.g., "Sentence 1 Guidance," "Sentence 2 Guidance," etc.).
 - Vocabulary Hints (Optional): Include a separate section with additional vocabulary related to the sentence(s), such as singular forms of nouns, infinitives of verbs, or related words.
 - Grammar Notes (Optional): Explain any relevant grammar rules / structure or concepts that are important for understanding the sentence construction.